-It's a thrilling experience to dig into the ground and pull out a precious piece of yellow metal that you are the first person on earth to see.
+To dig into the ground and pull out a precious piece of yellow metal that you are the first person on earth to see, can be a thrilling experience.
 If you love being outdoors, have patience, and can stay motivated by the prospect of finding that next nugget, then beeping for gold may be the hobby for you.
-While only a few get rich prospecting, if you are not among them, think of it as outdoor recreation where your finds defray the expense of having fun!
+Not many get rich prospecting, so think of it as outdoor recreation where your finds might defray the expense while having fun doing it!